Stand up for the facts!

 Adalja said he "wouldn’t be surprised if there were individuals that were immigrants from Haiti that have tuberculosis or have HIV.
 Certainly the prevalence of those diseases are higher in Haiti than they are in Ohio."

 But looking at case numbers alone doesn’t provide enough information about what a change in TB and HIV case numbers means for the county’s public health, he said.
-Local public health experts need to get case information to understand who the patients are, how they got infected and ensure they can be treated.
+Local public health experts need case information to understand who the patients are, how they got infected and ensure they can be treated.

 Ohio’s Department of Health told PolitiFact that the increase in Haitian immigrants in a short time has strained health care services in Springfield, leading to longer wait times for appointments.